 HARTMANN – RICO decided to make a qualitative change in the operation of its IT systems to ensure higher transparency and subsequently provide a better system for investment justification.
 The IT department is expected to be highly flexible especially in the area of production, where it is necessary to quickly react to the customer’s requirements.
 The growth of the number of IT specialists (the IT department has 25 employees) meant that the team had to be managed by processes.
 Radovan Fikr, the IT Manager, initiated conceptual changes in IT management with a goal of internally accounting IT services.
 A catalog of IT services was created, and costs were allocated to these services.
 HARTMANN – RICO was looking for an IT management tool that is demonstrably in compliance with the ITIL framework, has good CZ localization, has high-quality CMDB integration and is based on technologies that are already being used in the company.
 After a thorough selection process, it chose the ALVAO Service Desk and ALVAO Asset Management.

-The project began at the end of 2013.
-In the first phase, the ALVAO Asset Management Configuration Database was used to consolidate current partial databases.
-After thorough testing, configuration and training, this system was released into live operation in early 2014.
-The second phase began in the second quarter of 2014 and included the replacement of the current helpdesk system by ALVAO Service Desk.
+In the first phase of the project, the ALVAO Asset Management Configuration Database was used to consolidate current partial databases.
+After thorough testing, configuration and training, this system was released into live operation.
+The second phase ncluded the replacement of the current helpdesk system by ALVAO Service Desk.
 Emphasis was placed on the implementation of the existing IT service catalog into the tool so that:

 Concurrently, the best practices of ITIL and the form of their application in HARTMANN – RICO a.s. were discussed.
 After approval of a specific implementation of processes, users were trained to use the created work processes and an ITIL Foundation training seminar was organized to unify terminology and views.
 The project included 25 internal employees and 3 external collaborators.
 The system entered live operation 4 months later than planned due to a requested extension of the scope of the project.